 What is Fuzzy Matching?

-Fuzzy matching, sometimes known as probabilistic record linkage, uses fuzzy logic in order to determine whether there is any similarity between elements of data.
-What makes fuzzy matching different to traditional database searching is that results for a query are returned based on likely relevance, rather than an exact match.
+Fuzzy matching, also known as probabilistic record linkage.
+Uses fuzzy logic in order to determine whether there is any similarity between elements of data.
+What makes fuzzy matching different to traditional database searching is that results for a query return based on likely relevance, rather than an exact match.
 Search words and spellings do not necessarily have to match database records exactly in order to yield results.
 Data matches may include alternate spellings of a search term or data that may have been laid out in a different format.
 Fuzzy matching is able to calculate the probability that different records and search terms actually relate to the same thing.

-The idea behind data deduplication using Fuzzy Matching is to find records that are approximately the same, rather than an entirely accurate match.
+The idea behind data deduplication using Fuzzy Matching is to find records that are approximately the same.
 For example, a good customer deduplication algorithm should be able to identify that all below customer records belong to the same customer –

 While this may sound like a complex effort, it is actually easy thanks to the Fuzzy matching available in multiple technologies.
 Having worked on many customer analytics implementations, I know that deciding the right approach for deduplication is a key to successful customer strategy.
 In this series of blogs, I will write about various strategies to achieve customer deduplication.